 Kinder Morgan Crude and Condensate Pipeline

-Kinder Morgan crude/condensate pipeline (KMCC) is comprised of 65 miles of new-build construction and 113 miles of converted natural gas pipeline, originates in the Eagle Ford Shale and delivers crude/condensate to multiple terminaling facilities that provide access to local refineries, petrochemical plants and docks on the Texas Gulf Coast.
-The approximately $215 million pipeline, which went into service June 2012, is supported by long-term contractual commitments and has a capacity of 300,000 bpd.
-Kinder Morgan is now accepting nominations to move product from Eagle Ford Shale to Texas Gulf Coast.
+Kinder Morgan Crude & Condensate pipeline (KMCC) originates in the Eagle Ford Shale and delivers crude/condensate to multiple terminals with access to refineries, petrochemical plants and docks on the Texas Gulf Coast.
+KMCC currently has origin points in Karnes, DeWitt and Gonzales counties in the Eagle Ford shale and will have access to western Eagle Ford production via an interconnect with the Double Eagle pipeline that is estimated to be in service in the first quarter of 2015.
+The 250-mile KMCC pipeline, which went into service in June 2012, is supported by long-term contractual commitments and has a capacity of 300,000 barrels per day (bpd).
+Kinder Morgan is now accepting nominations to move product from the Eagle Ford shale to the Texas Gulf Coast.

-In addition to its connectivity to third-party terminaling facilities, KMCC will tie into Kinder Morgan's planned petroleum condensate processing facility to be located near the company's Galena Park terminal on the Houston Ship Channel.
-This approximately $200 million facility will have an initial throughput capacity of 50,000 bpd, is being supported by a fee-based contract with a major oil customer and can be expanded up to 100,000 bpd.
-The project is in the final design phase and is expected to be in service by the first quarter of 2014.
+In addition to its connectivity to third-party terminals, KMCC will tie into Kinder Morgan's planned petroleum condensate processing facility near the company's Galena Park terminal on the Houston Ship Channel.
+The approximately $360 million facility that will have throughput capacity of 100,000 bpd, is supported by a fee-based contract with a major oil customer.
+The first 50,000 bpd of capacity is expected to be in service in the fourth quarter of 2014, and the full 100,000 bpd of capacity will be in service during the second quarter of 2015.